NicoSerranoP/PageRank/README.md

 your web example.
 For more information, please read the resume.pdf.

 # Acknowledgements:
-Gianluca C., Gaia O., Roberta P. PageRank Implementation.
-Github repository: https://github.com/purtroppo/PageRank
+Roberta Prendin, PageRank C implementation available at https://github.com/purtroppo/PageRank